ussof/dgm-wis-crews/README.md

 ### Intended public

-This workshop is organised in favor of xx WIS focal points from Africa RA1.
+This workshop is organised in favor of 24 WIS focal points from Africa RA1.
-Below is the list of countries that were included to participate in this project:
--
--
--
--
--
--
--

 ### Provisional plan for the workshop